-(1) Interest expense includes non-cash charges for amortization of deferred financing fees of approximately \$1.0 million and \$3.7 million for the three months ended March 30, 1996 and the year ended December 31, 1995, respectively.

-- (2) "EBITDA" is operating income plus amortization and depreciation.
-EBITDA does not represent and should not be considered as an alternative to net income or cash flow from operations as determined by generally accepted accounting principles.
-(3) "North American content per vehicle" is the Company's pro forma net - (3) "North American content per vehicle" is the Company's pro forma net automotive sales in North America divided by total North American vehicle production.
-"North American vehicle production" comprises car and light truck production in the United States, Canada and Mexico estimated by the Company from industry sources - Company from industry sources.
-(4) "European content per vehicle" is the Company's pro forma net automotive sales in Western Europe divided by total Western European vehicle production.
+- (1) Interest expense include - (1) Interest expense includes non-cash charges for amortization of deferred financing fees of approximately \$1.0 million and \$3.7 million for the three months ended March 30, 1996 and the year ended December 31, 1995, respectively. - (2) "EBITDA" is operating income plus amortization and depreciation.
+EBITDA does not represent and should not be considered as an alternative to net income or cash flow from operations as determined by generally accepted accounting principles.(3) "North American content per vehicle" is the Company's pro forma net - (3) "North American content per vehicle" is the Company's pro forma net automotive sales in North America divided by total North American vehicle production.
+"North American vehicle production" comprises car and light truck production in the United States, Canada and Mexico estimated by the Company from industry sources.
+(4) "European content per vehicle" is the Company's pro forma net automotive - (4) "European content per vehicle" is the Company's pro forma net automotive sales in Western Europe divided by total Western European vehicle production.
 "Western European vehicle production" comprises car and light truck production in Western Europe estimated by the Company from industry sources. - (5) "Fixed charges" consist of interest on debt, amortization of deferred financing fees and that portion of rental expenses representative of interest (deemed to be one-third of rental expenses).
 "Earnings" consist of income (loss) before income taxes, fixed charges, undistributed earnings and minority interest.